webfolder/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 Nonetheless, the important thing here is: the more options you have enabled in the `.config` file, it takes more time to compile.

-If it is your first trying to use your own compiled kernel version, I strongly recommend you to use the `.config` provided by your operating system to raise your chances of success.
+If this is your first trying to use your own compiled kernel version, I strongly recommend you to use the `.config` provided by your operating system to raise your chances of success.
 Later, you can expand the modification as we describe in this tutorial.

 **Attention:**
 The `.config` file has Superpowers, I recommend you to invest some time to